ossrs/srs-docs/versioned_docs/version-5.0/doc/getting-started-stack.md

 SRS Stack offers a BaoTa plugin, for usage instructions refer to the [SRS Stack aaPanel Plugin](../../../blog/BT-aaPanel).

+## Changelog

+For the update log of the SRS Stack, please refer to [CHANGELOG](https://github.com/ossrs/srs-stack/blob/main/DEVELOPER.md#changelog).

+For specific features supported by a particular version, you can view the CHANGELOG in the version release, see [Releases](https://github.com/ossrs/srs-stack/releases).

 ## Features

-About the features of SRS Stack and comparison with SRS.
+About the features of SRS Stack and comparison with SRS，for more details please read [Features](https://github.com/ossrs/srs-stack?tab=readme-ov-file#features).

 ### Compare to SRS